livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 5.6 Node

-A node is a single running 2WAY backend instance with its own local persistent state.
+`node` is a single running 2WAY backend instance with its own local persistent state.

 Constraints: